 Rader was featured in a 2017 Netflix documentary titled Heroin(e) and in April of 2018, she was chosen as one of TIME Magazine's "100 Most Influential People in the World."

 Watch the "Chief Chat" as Rader walks through ground zero of the opioid epidemic in her state; exploring how the community and first responders are making an impact — primarily through community partnerships.

 She ends the 'chat' by addressing the needs of the first responders dealing with the crisis.

-Steven Ilchishin is the Content & Communications Manager at the IAFC.
+Steven Ilchishin is the Communications Director for the IAFC.